Mikaylah Williams: Recruiting

 In middle school, Williams committed to play college softball for Louisiana and received basketball scholarship offers from LSU, Ole Miss and Arkansas.
 By the end of high school, she was considered a five-star recruit and the number two player in her class by ESPN.
 On June 24, 2022, Williams committed to play college basketball for LSU over offers from Ole Miss, Baylor, Duke and Texas A&M.

 College career

-Freshman season

 On November 6, 2023, Williams made her debut for LSU, scoring 17 points in a 92–78 loss to Colorado.
 On November 14, she scored 42 points, breaking the program single-game freshman record, in a 109–79 win over Kent State.
 It was the highest-scoring performance by an LSU player since Cornelia Gayden in 1996.
 At the end of the regular season, Williams was named the SEC Freshman of the Year and into the SEC All-Freshman Team.

+As a sophomore, Williams started 37 games, and averaged 17.3 points and 4.5 rebounds.
+She led the team assists, with a total of 124 in the season.
+On March 7, 2025, Williams had a career-high 8 assists against Florida in the SEC Tournament.
+Williams was a first-team All-SEC selection, and she was named as an Honorable Mention All-American by the Associated Press and WBCA.